simplefin/bank-access/README.md

 # Goal #

-We want to deprecate this repository when the banks implement SimpleFIN.
+We want the banks to implement SimpleFIN, so we won't need this repository.
 These scripts exist as a bridge from banks which don't implement SimpleFIN to tools which expect SimpleFIN.
-It is our hope that eventually, all banks will implement SimpleFIN, which will render this repository useless.

 Please contribute a script for your banks!